syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Security.md

 ---
 title: Working with Security | DocIO | Syncfusion
-description: This section illustrate how to encrypt and protect the Word document
+description: This section illustrate how to encrypt and protect the Word document using Syncfusion Word library (Essential DocIO)
 platform: file-formats
 control: DocIO
 documentation: UG